offsoc/onionplan/docs/appendixes/dns.md

           the client to control (at the Tor NS API level).
 2. DNS query originating at the client side as an alternative approach:
     * Pros:
-        * Easier to implement the Tor NS API, as easilly allows the client configuration to control how the opportunistic discovery should
+        * Easier to implement the Tor NS API, as easily allows the client configuration to control how the opportunistic discovery should
           happen: no need to signal/negotiate that to the exit node.
     * Cons: